cmhh/seasadj/README.md

 ## Installation

-The library is suppied as an sbt project.
+The library is supplied as an sbt project.
 To build a so-called fat jar, simply enter the project directory and run:

 ```bash
 sbt assembly